AI Strategy and Business Value in Clinical Development

 Grand Opening Coffee Break in the Exhibit Hall

-AI TO TRANSFORM ONCOLOGY TRIALS
+AI TO TRANSFORM CLINICAL DEVELOPMENT

 Chairperson's Remarks